OlegRyazancev/online-shop/README.md

 ## Setup

-You can find how to run this project locally or by Docker here (in production)
+You can find how to run this project locally or by Docker [here](https://youtu.be/_CqLDGYR5pw?si=GA1l6ZJYHuMHnOlT)